March 31, 2023

 Today's Bitcoin proponents explain concepts like wallets, cold stores, and private keys to ordinary consumers who are less knowledgeable in the technical details.

-Let’s now take a look at what positiontoday is Bitcoin regarding the 1995 Internet, in terms of venture capital investments.
-Pantera Capital Investment Research Director Ron Glantz and Dan Morehead, Executive Director, tried to disclose this topic in their newsletter for investors:
+Let's now take a look at the situationWhere Bitcoin stands today relative to the Internet in 1995, in terms of venture capital investment.
+Ron Glantz, director of research at the Pantera Capital investment fund, and Dan Morehead, executive director, tried to address this topic in their newsletter to investors:

-We are confident that financing Bitcoin startupswill have a positive impact on the future of the industry.
-Well-funded startups will create innovative, more effective and interesting ways to use Bitcoin, which in the medium term will accelerate the widespread adoption of Bitcoin.
+We are confident that funding Bitcoin startupswill have positive consequences for the future of the industry.
+Well-funded startups will create innovative, more efficient and interesting ways to use Bitcoin, which will accelerate widespread adoption of Bitcoin in the medium term.

-A few innovative technologies reachmaturity avoiding mass criticism.
+Few innovative technologies reachmaturity by avoiding mass criticism.
 And Bitcoin is no exception.
-Bitcoin skeptics today resemble those people who were skeptical of the Internet in the early 90s.
+Bitcoin skeptics today are reminiscent of the people who were skeptical of the Internet in the early 90s.

 Further, Pantera Capital analysts draw analogies on the technical side: